rayyanp/MADWhatsThatApp/README.md

 All user input validated.

-Error handling for all pages completed and displayed appropriately on the circumstance.
+Error handling for all pages completed and displayed where appropriate.

 App.js: Navigation for Login.jsx, Register.jsx and MainAppNav.jsx